Who popularized Amapiano in Nigeria? A timeline of relevant Nigerian Amapiano songs

 8. Kilofeshe - Zinoleesky

 When Zinoleesky had dropped Kilofeshe, the streets, clubs, social media and every nook and cranny where music is appreciated had caught fire with it.
-It had given new life to street music and had been a full circle localisation of the Amapiano sound, as produced by Niphkeys where the elements were met full on with Fuji and Afrobeat elements to create a banger track.
-Kilofeshe was released on the 27th of November, 2020 and had been a huge end-of-year jam.
+It had given new life to street music and had been a full circle localisation of the Amapiano sound, as produced by Niphkeys where the elements were met full-on with Fuji and Afrobeat elements to create a banger track.
+Kilofeshe was released on November 27, 2020, and had been a huge end-of-year jam.

 9. Squander - Falz, Niniola

 When it comes to elements of Amapiano music, Squander has it all, or most of it, from the loopy horns, airy pads, rolling basslines and synth cords.
-Further amplified by Falz's easy flow on the beat and Niniola's singing, the Yung Willis-produced record which was optiimsed for the Nigerian market with its fast pace, soon found favourable footing on the music scene following its release on the 4th of December, 2020.
+Further amplified by Falz's easy flow on the beat and Niniola's singing, the Yung Willis-produced record which was optimised for the Nigerian market with its fast pace, soon found favourable footing on the music scene following its release on December 4, 2020.

 10. Hallelu - Masterkraft, Bella Shmurda, Zlatan

-Masterkraft had previously shown a predisposition for using horns on his Amapiano tracks and he'd blazed his way to the top of the charts with his horn-inflected Amapiano-infused street hop banger in collaboration with Bella Shmurda and Zlatan.
-Hallelu was released on the 11th of December 2020 and had been one of the tracks that closed out a musically-rich year.
+Masterkraft had previously shown a predisposition for using horns on his Amapiano tracks.
+He'd blazed his way to the top of the charts with his horn-inflected Amapiano-infused street hop banger in collaboration with Bella Shmurda and Zlatan.
+Hallelu was released on December 11, 2020, and had been one of the tracks that closed out a musically-rich year.

 11. High Way - DJ Kaywise ft Phyno

 A clear subscriber of the "go big or go home" mantra, when Davido hopped on the Amapiano wave, he'd done so with popular South African rapper, Focalistic to create a remix to his Ke Star tune.
 The song had caught on like wildfire and served as a bridge for the two countries and their appreciation and love of Amapiano music, with Nigerians coming to learn Amapiano dance routines with more vigour and panache.
-The Ke Star remix was released on the 19th of February 2021 and was one of the biggest songs in the country as well as in South Africa.
+The Ke Star remix was released on February 19, 2021, and was one of the biggest songs in the country and South Africa.

 Lojay and Sarz's Monalisa currently has a well-received remix with American singer, Chris Brown which is evidence of the success of the original.
 A single off the Lojay and Sarz's joint EP, it had started off as a sleeper hit before snowballing into a smash hit thanks to its heady and very warm Amapiano feel powered by a flute.
 An interesting fact is that Sarz had had the Amapiano instrumentals to Monalisa several months before Lojay hopped on the track and gave it new life.
-Monalisa was released with the LV N ATTN EP on the 4th of June, 2021.
+Monalisa was released with the LV N ATTN EP on June 4, 2021.

 In essence, while no singular artiste can take the shine for importing Amapiano down to Nigeria, it is clear that like the proverbial success story, it took a village to inspire the localisation and Nigerianisation of Amapiano, whereon the +234 had come to serve as a launching pad, helping to push the Amapiano sound to the rest of the world.